sivark/ExpoLab/ReadMe.md

 1. How fast an exponential really grows
 2. The idea of Fermi problems.
 3. Appreciating how nature has a "fractal" structure, where something interesting goes on at every scale.
 As humans, we're usually think linearly along the scale we're used to (about 1 foot or 1 metre).
-It's dofficult for us to grasp the very big or the very small, and understanding the exponential helps us with that.
+It's difficult for us to grasp the very big or the very small, and understanding the exponential helps us with that.

 I wonder what other interesting videos/visuals could be incorporated into the class, that lets humans *grasp* the notion of exponential sizes and growths.
 Eg: Maybe a video of dividing bacteria, etc.

 If you have any nice ideas, I would love to hear from you.
-Contact me at: siva _at_ physics _dot_ utexas _dot_ edu
+Contact me at: sivaramakrishnan _at_ utexas _dot_ edu

 ---